karanchahal/papers/Algo_Part2.md

  Let S = {i1...im} is set of disjoint intervals that include i1, i2 ... i_m.

  Follows: hence l=m, because algo terminated in l steps.

+# Greedy Algorithms

+## Minimum Spanning Tree
+## Graph
+- We are talking abot Undirected G(V, E).
+Simple path: No reptition of vertices, walk allows repitition Cycle - start at vertex and come back to the vertex, that wouls be a cycle.

+Connectedness
+Induced subgraph: Set of vertices, take all the edges of those vertices.

+## Tree
+Tree: Graph which is connected and has no cycles.
+T(V,E)

+Theroum: If tree has n vertices.
+The number of edges is exactly n-1 edges.

+Spanning Tree: Given a graph G(V,E) it's spanning tree is a subgraph T(V,E') such that T is a tree.
+Given tree and graph are undirected.

+There can be many spanning trees.

+## Minimum Spanning Tree
+Goal is to build a subgraph that is a spanning tree, which minimises the toal cost of the sum of edges given we have a cost for each edge.

+Problem: Given G(V,E) cost Ce >= 0  (each edge cost is positive) for each e belongs to E, e = (u,v)

+To find a spanning tree T so as to minimise cost(T) = Sum_of(cost of all e)

+# Algo to find minimum spanning tree (undirected graph, positive edge costs)

+Algorithm:
+1. Begin by sorting edges in increasing order. e1,.....em
+2. Assume that these edges are arranged in increasing order by their costs c1,.....cm
+3. Start with graph G', same vertices as G but with no edges.
+4. For i = 1,2..m:
+    if e_i does not intrduce a cycle in G' add e_i to G', other wise throw out this edge.
+5. Final output will be graph G_prime. and sum of all edgs: cost of that edge.

+Theorum G' is a MST.
+This might not be unique

+Proof of Correctness:
+How do we show ,

+In greedy algos, we have to show that the choices up to a certain point are correct.

+There is a MST T such that e1 belongs to T
+### Proof:

+"The Exchange Argument":
+If edge e1 doesn't belong in T, then maybe let's try to add e1 and see what the picture looks like.

+Let T' be MST (a hypothetical one)
+- If edge e belongs to T', done T=T'
+- Else edge doesn't belong to T'

+Then draw dotted line to add edge to T'.
+Then since we have a cycle now, we will need to drop an edge,

+now we can remove an edge, and it will something not equal to e1 andf the overall cost of T' will be even smaller than below.

+Hence, that is the proof.

+Then T = has (T' \ e_j) U {ei} is a spanning tree.

+cost(T) = cost(T') - c_j +ci <= cost(T') . c_j >= ci

+Therefore T is also MST and ei belongs to T.

+(The non uniqueness of a MST comes from edges having a different cost)

+Claim: Let A_i denote frist i edges e1,,,e_i }

+and let Si = set of edges among {e1...ei} that the algo chose to include 0<= i <= m.

+Then there exists a minimum spanning tree T such that T intersect A_i = S_i

+## Proof by Induction

+by induction i = 0 t intersect empty = empty.

+assume there exists a MST T' such that T' intersect Ai = Si

+Now for i+1, we need to show that our choice is consistent with T'.

+Lets look at edge e_(i+1)

+**Case1**: e(i+1) Union S_i has a cycle. hence e(i+1) does not belong to S_i
+e(i+1) doesn't belong to T' either, as since it intruduces cuycle with S_i, it will introduce cycle with T' too.

+Hence T' intersectoin = S(1+1)
+take T=T', T interests A(i+1) = S(i+1)

+MOre tirckeier case is **case 2**

+ei+1 Union S_i doesnt introduce cycle.

+Sub case 1: e(i+1) belongs to T' done (easy case)
+            T = T' ,  T union A(i+1) = S(i+1)
+Sub case 2 e(i+1) doesnt belong to T' (tricky case)
+- hence T' Union ei+1 contains a cycle C.

+- This cycle is not poart of S_i+1 but is is part of the Tree T'.
+Hence Cycle must contains an edge e_j that is part of the tree T'

+THE PUNCH LINES:
+Therefore this edge is an edge whose index is more than i+1.
+This is an edge which the algo hasnt seen so far this is because this tree T' is completely consistent with first i decisions.
+If algo had seen i before and thrown it out, then tree T' wont contain it either.

+There j > i+1.
+So t' intersect Ai = S_i

+Hence C_j >= C_(i+1) . hence, T = (T' \ ej) Union e(i+1) is a MST

+such that T INtersect Ai+1 = Si+1.

+Consider i =m,, There exists MST T = Sm (what algo outputs.)